Explore Nonfiction Resources for High School Education

 The Sun Does Shine

 When I shop at thrift stores, I grab nonfiction “coffee table” books off the shelves.
 Those books are full of pictures and easily accessible information.
 I’ve discovered books about golf, cars, presidents, and animals.
-I even have a nonfiction book about animal waste, and it is one of the more popular books in my library.
+I even have a book about animal waste, and it is one of the more popular books in my library.

 Nonfiction Resources for High School can connect to literature.

-Incorporate nonfiction with literature.
+Incorporate nonfiction with literature to increase comprehension.

 When I teach a Shakespeare play, we read about Queen Elizabeth, Shakespeare, and the play’s time period.
+You probably do too!

 As you incorporate informational texts with literature, ensure that you are meeting standards.
 With a few additional questions or activities, you might be checking off more standards than you realize.